Network and Wireless Communication Solutions

 Low Frequency (LF) 125 -134 kHz

-High Frequency (HF) 13.56 MHz
+High Frequency (HF)13.56 MHz

 Ultra High Frequency (UHF) 856 MHz to 960 MHz

-NFC is a wireless communication that works by touching or bringing devices closer together at short distances such as 10 cm.
+NFC is a wireless communication technology that works by touching or bringing devices closer to each other at short distances such as 10 cm.
+NFC is an application of RFID technology.
+It works in the HF band (13.56 MHz).